First few Boeing 737 Max 9’s return to service under new inspection process

-WASHINGTON D.C. — Boeing 737 Max 9 airplanes are back in service nationwide.
-These hey were grounded by the federal government for three weeks after that midflight scare, involving the door plug of an Alaska Airlines plane.
+Boeing 737 Max 9 airplanes are back in service nationwide.
+They were grounded by the federal government for three weeks after that midflight scare, involving the door plug of an Alaska Airlines plane.

 United and Alaska Airlines are the only two domestic carriers that use 737 Max 9 airplanes.
 Both airlines said these planes are going through rigorous inspections that can take as long as 12 hours.